What Actually Works to Keep Bugs Away? Proven Pest Control Tips

 Some natural methods are surprisingly effective in repelling pests.

 • Cedarwood oil works well against ants, moths, and even roaches.
-Using cedarwood sachets in closets and pantries can help.
+Using cedarwood sachets in closets and pantries can help with moth control in Dallas, TX.

 • Vinegar and water spray disrupts ant scent trails and is a great non-toxic option.